rimbach/Ccluster.jl/README.md

 Ccluster implements a clustering algorithm for univariate polynomials whose coefficients are complex numbers.

+The current version is compatible with julia 0.6.
+It will be soon updated for julia 1.1.

 ## Brief description

 The main function provided by Ccluster.jl is **ccluster**.